thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 ## Key Details

-#### When will the boot camps run?
+#### When will the bootcamps run?

-* The boot camps will run between the end of January and March
+* The bootcamps will run between the end of January and March
-* Each boot camp will last 8 weeks, and will be part-time (roughly between 8 and 16 hours per week on average)
+* Each bootcamp will last 8 weeks, and will be part-time (roughly between 8 and 16 hours per week on average)
 * You can do the work with flexibility, so you can still take part around your current job and any childcare or home-schooling

 #### Where will they be held?

-* These boot camps take place entirely remotely, helping you continue to learn and develop despite the restrictions of lockdown
+* These bootcamps take place entirely remotely, helping you continue to learn and develop despite the restrictions of lockdown
 * We’ll hold a variety of instructor-led seminars, interactive group sessions, more general webinars, and work to do in your own time

 #### How will you take part?